webermaster/dotfiles/README.md

 - Installs Homebrew and Caskroom
 - Installs some stuff with Homebrew
 - Creates .profile and sets needed Environment variables
-- Installs vundle for vim and installs plugins defined in `vimrc`
+- Installs vundle for vim and installs plugins defined in `vimrc` for vim and `plugins.lua` for neovim
-- Enabless 256 colors in tmux
+- Enabless $TERM colors in tmux

 To find out what is installed check out `install.sh`